Connect with others who understand.

 • Various blood tests to figure out the diagnosis

-If standard testing fails to yield a clear diagnosis, or if your health care team wants to understand how much demyelination has occurred, a neurosurgeon might perform a brain biopsy.
-This process entails removing a small piece of brain tissue in an operating room.
-This piece of tissue is then examined under a microscope.
+If standard tests don’t give a clear diagnosis, or if doctors need to see how much nerve damage there is, a neurosurgeon might do a brain biopsy.
+This means they will remove a small piece of brain tissue in an operating room.
+Then, this tissue is examined under a microscope.

 Treatment for Marburg MS

-Treatment for Marburg variant MS must be aggressive and is done in a hospital environment.
+Treatment for Marburg variant MS must be aggressive and should be done in a hospital.
 Options include:

 • High-dose corticosteroids